 If you find yourself in an unfamiliar environment, being able to predict the weather using the clouds is a skill that will prove useful.
-If you are capable to understand that a storm is coming your way without using an app on your phone you can rush to find shelter and stay dry for the day.
+When you are capable to understand that a storm is coming your way without using an app on your phone you can rush to find shelter and stay dry for the day.

 How to predict the weather using the clouds classification: